dnanexus/dxfuse/README.md

 |	254  |	495 | 100GiB |

-# AllowOverwrite Mode
+# `-allowOverwrite` Mode
-If `-limitedWrite` and `-allowOverwrite` flags are both set when launching dxfuse, overwriting existing files (both created before or during the current session) is enabled, but **only in truncate mode** (with `O_TRUNC` flag at system call level)
+`-allowOverwrite` flag requires `-limitedWrite` flag to be specified as well.

+Launching dxfuse with `-limitedWrite -allowOverwrite` flags allows dxfuse clients to truncate and overwrite existing files created both before and during the current dxfuse session (files must be opened with`O_TRUNC` flag at system call level) in addition to other operations allowed by `-limitedWrite`.
+Append-only limitations of the `-limitedWrite` mode apply to the overwritten files.

 Sample use cases:
-- In terminal, write to an existing file by redirecting using '>' or 'tee'
-- In terminal, overwrite an existing file by `cp` or `dd`
+- In a terminal, overwrite an existing file using `>`, `tee`, `cp`, `dd`
-- write and save a file in RStudio editor
+- Save a modified file in RStudio editor
-- overwrite an existing file using R commands from an R script or in R console, for example:
+- Overwrite an existing file using the following R commands:
   - base::writeLines()
   - data.table::fwrite()
   - readr::write_rds()
   - saveRDS()
   - write.table()

-Other operations enabled by `-limitedWrite` mode are also supported.
-However, any other operations that modifies an existing file content without opening in truncate mode is **not supported**, for example:
+Operations that attempt to modify an existing file without opening it in truncate mode are not supported.
+For example the following operations operations will fail:
-- write to an existing file by redirecting using '>>' in terminal
+- In a terminal, appending to an existing with `>>`
-- open existing file with `O_APPEND` flag
+- Opening an existing file with `O_APPEND` flag
-- truncate file to size 0 using `truncate` command or other commands that call `ftruncate` method
+- Truncating and existing file to size 0 using `truncate` command or other commands that call `ftruncate` system call

-Note: if using `vim` to edit existing file, it is suggested to avoid swap file creation by doing either of the following:
+Note: When using `vim` to edit existing dxfuse-backed files, avoid swap file creation in dxfuse-backed folders by doing either of the following:
-- turn off swap file: put `set noswapfile` in `~/.vimrc`
+- turn off swap file by adding `set noswapfile` to your `~/.vimrc`
-- set the directory option to the location outside the mounted folder
+- set the directory option to a non-dxfuse folder
   ```
-  mkdir -p ~/.vim/swapfiles  # create a temp dir to store swap files
+  mkdir -p ~/.vim/swapfiles  # create a temp dir to store swap files outside of the dxfuse folder
-  echo "set directory=$HOME/.vim/swapfiles" > ~/.vimrc
+  echo "set directory=$HOME/.vim/swapfiles" >> ~/.vimrc
 ```

 # Building